Boris-Em/BEMCheckBox/README.md

 ##### Animations

+`animationDuration`
+The duration in seconds of the animations.
+Defaults to `0.5`.

 `onAnimationType`
 The type of animation to use when the checkbox gets checked.
-Default to `BEMAnimationTypeStroke`.
+Defaults to `BEMAnimationTypeStroke`.
 See `BEMAnimationType` bellow for possible values.

 `offAnimationType`
 The type of animation to use when the checkbox gets unchecked.
-Default to `BEMAnimationTypeStroke`.
+Defaults to `BEMAnimationTypeStroke`.
 See `BEMAnimationType` bellow for possible values.

 `BEMAnimationType`
 The possible values for `onAnimationType` and `offAnimationType`.